mabruzzo/pairstat/README.rst

 .. code-block:: shell-session

-   $ python -m pip install -v pairstat@git+https://github.com/mabruzzo/pairstat
+   $ python -m pip install pairstat

 The package is automatically compiled with OpenMP support if the compiler supports it.
 To confirm that ``pairstat`` was compiled with OpenMP support, you can check whether the output from the following command mentions OpenMP: